Eclipse (software): PHP Development Tools

 The PHP Hypertext Preprocessor (PHP) Development Tools project provides a framework for the Eclipse platform.
 The project encompasses all development components, including code-completion, develop PHP and facilitate extensibility.
 It leverages the existing Eclipse Web Tools Platform (WTP) and Dynamic Languages Toolkit (DLTK).

 Android Development Tools

 Android Development Tools (ADT) was superseded in 2015 by the Eclipse foundation's own plugin, called Andmore: Development Tools for Android, after Google discontinued development of their plug-in for the Eclipse IDE, that is designed to provide an integrated environment in which to build Android applications.
 ADT/Andmore extends the abilities of Eclipse to let developers set up new Android projects, create an application UI, add packages based on the Android Framework API, debug their applications using the Android SDK tools, and export signed (or unsigned) .apk files in order to distribute their applications.
 It is freely available to download.
-Googles' ADT was the official IDE for Android until 2015 but was replaced by Eclipse's Andmore and the official Android Studio.
+Google's ADT was the official IDE for Android until 2015 but was replaced by Eclipse's Andmore and the official Android Studio.
+As of 2024, the project appears to be moribund, with no activity since 2017.